kavon/stack-rfc/README.md

 [green threads](https://en.wikipedia.org/wiki/Green_threads) and stackful coroutines.

-A language front-end that utilizes this compilation model faces a challenge in using LLVM due to LLVM IR's lack of expressiveness in terms of calling conventions and call stacks.
+A language front-end that utilizes this compilation model faces a challenge in using LLVM due to LLVM IR's lack of expressiveness in terms of calling conventions with respect to call stacks.
-This proposal aims to unite the these mismatched models.
+This proposal aims to remedy this situation without radical changes to LLVM IR.

 **TODO: conclude with a better summary of what this proposal is about, etc.**